 A student is required to be in residence in the College of Pharmacy and Health Sciences for at least the last 30 semester hours to be eligible for graduation.

-Students may earn college credit by examination through the College Level Examination Program (CLEP), Advanced Placement (AP) Tests, special credit examinations, and the MLA Testing program administered by the foreign language department.
+Students may earn college credit by examination through the College Level Examination Program (CLEP), Advanced Placement (AP) Tests, special credit examinations, and the Web Computer Adaptive Placement Exam (WebCAPE) administered by the Department of World Languages and Cultures.
 Students are ineligible to earn credit by examination in a lower level course in a sequence of courses after they have completed a higher level course in the sequence.
 Credits may not be earned through CLEP or other examinations that duplicate credit previously earned.
 Students are not eligible to earn credit through an examination if they have withdrawn from an equivalent course after the midpoint of the semester.
 Credit earned by examination does not apply to the last 30 hours, which must be earned at Drake.
-Please see more information at: http://www.drake.edu/admission/undergraduate/apibclepcredit/
+More information is available on the Admission's AP, IB and CLEP Credit webpage.

 Those students who have attained academic excellence and high scholastic achievements on the basis of their cumulative grade point average at Drake shall be recognized in the commencement program and at commencement ceremonies by the following academic honors: